pingcap/tidb-operator/docs/operation-guide.md

 TiDB cluster is monitored with Prometheus and Grafana.
 When TiDB cluster is created, a Prometheus and Grafana pod will be created and configured to scrape and visualize metrics.

 By default the monitor data is not persistent, when the monitor pod is killed for some reason, the data will be lost.
-This can be avoided by specifying `monitor.persistent` to `true` which will create a persistent volume for storing monitor data.
+This can be avoided by specifying `monitor.persistent` to `true` in `values.yaml` file.

 You can view the dashboard using `kubectl portforward`: